Some problems can complicate labor and delivery, and having a short cervix is one of them.

 - Risk factors for premature birth — you had a premature birth in the past, or you have a family history of premature birth

 - Being pregnant with more than 1 baby like twins or triplets

 - A history of recurrent second-trimester pregnancy losses

 - Having had surgery on your cervix

 - Having had injuries to your uterus that happened during a previous birth

 Your provider may recommend a cervical cerclage.
 This is a surgical procedure where the doctor uses a strong stitch to keep the cervix closed.
 The procedure can be done as early as 13 to 14 weeks of pregnancy.
 The doctor removes the stitch at about 37 weeks of pregnancy when the pregnancy is getting to term.
 Sometimes Arabin pessary is opted to avoid possible complications from surgery.
-Progesterone supplement is also another preventive measure under supervision from your obstetrician.
+Progesterone supplements are another preventive measure under supervision of your obstetrician.

 Some of the factors that can affect the length of your cervix and in turn cause cervical insufficiency include: